Annor-Gyimah/POWERFILE-MOVIE-SITE/README.md

 git clone https://github.com/Annor-Gyimah/POWERFILE-MOVIE-SITE.git

 ## SETTING UP
-* Download xampp server and install.
+* Download Xampp server and install.
 * Open the Xampp Control Panel and start both the Apach Server and MySQL
-* Extract the zip file of the powerfile-movie-site repo into the Xampp directory.
+* Extract the zip file of the powerfile-movie-site repo into the Xampp htdocs directory.
   You can find it at Local Disk C.
 * Open phpmyadmin using your web browser by typing localhost/phpmyadmin/
 * Create a database called 'powerfil_search' and import the powerfil_search.sql.
 * You can view the site and make changes to the php files that you want.